Valphai/Percolation-Simulation/README.md

 # What this is

+Awesome project done in Unity!

 This is essentially grid percolation taken a step further into contiuum percolation using Union find.
 This project was done to complete my Bachelor's thesis.
 It works for arbitrary sizes of the lattice.

 # Preview